AakarshanSingh/venuebooking/README.md

 Venue Booking

 A web application to book venue in university.
 It is specifically designed for JUIT.
+It stores the booking database in MongoDB.
 ## Features

 - Can add or delete rooms.
 - If anyone else has booked the room between given time, it will show error and booking will not be made.

+## Requirement

+- MongoDB (locally)
+- NodeJS

+If you want to use remote MongoDB server, then you need to change the url in the app.js and server.js file.
 ## Run Locally

 Clone the project